Raspberry Eton Mess - Weekend at the Cottage Skip to content

 Meringues plopped onto a parchment-lined baking sheet

-When making meringues, the goal is to whip sweetened egg whites until they form stiff peaks so they hold their shape when baking.
-Now, let’s say you’re pressed for time, I’m giving you the O.K. to use store bought meringues.
+When making meringues, the goal is to whip sweetened egg whites using a stand or electric mixer running at high speed.
+This aerates the egg whites until they whip up to form stiff peaks.
+The next step is to fold the ground almond into the whipped egg whites.
+Finally, spoon the mixture onto a parchment paper-lined baking sheet and transfer to the oven to bake.
+Now, let’s say you’re pressed for time, I’m giving you the O.K. to use store-bought meringues.
 This makes an easy dessert even easier, although our meringues will always be tastier.

 Fresh Ontario raspberries with sugar and orange juice

-We’re over-the-moon happy with the way the ETON MESS turned out using raspberries.
+We’re over-the-moon happy with the way the ETON MESS turned out using fresh raspberries but strawberries, blackberries and blueberries will work too.
 We used fresh Ontario raspberries and especially love them for their perfect mix of tangy sweetness.
-The raspberries were a dream to work with; we mashed them up with just a sprinkle of sugar and splash of orange juice to create the signature fresh fruit flavour of this hallmark dessert.
+The raspberries were a dream to work with; we mashed them up with just a sprinkle of sugar and splash of orange juice to create a refreshing raspberry sauce.
+The flavour of the fresh summer berries is the hallmark of this lovely dessert.

 Freshly whipped cream

-Whipping the 35% cream with a tiny bit of granulated sugar can be done using a hand mixer, and we suggest whipping the cream moments before assembling the dessert.
-Another substitute if time is of the essence: store-bought whipped cream can work here too.
+Whipping the 35% or heavy cream with a tiny bit of granulated sugar can be done using an electric mixer, and we suggest whipping the cream with a few tablespoons of granulated sugar moments before assembling the dessert.
+If your whipped cream looks a bit deflated when you go to serve, give it a quick whisk by hand; it’ll revive easily. goes a tiny bit flat, Another substitute if time is of the essence or if you need to reduce these prep steps: store-bought whipped cream can work here too.

 Raspberries sprinkled with sugar